Registration of an Overseas Corporation in Myanmar

 Every overseas corporation conducting business in Myanmar is required to file an annual return with the DICA within 28 days after the end of its financial year.
 This return confirms that the details of the overseas corporation held by the DICA are complete and up to date.

 Under the previous regime, the requirements were limited to submitting an updated list of directors of the parent company and its audited financial statements.
-However, the Myanmar Companies Law expands this requirement to include a comprehensive annual return (Form E-7), which necessitates confirming the accuracy of the information entered in the MyCO system.
+However, the Myanmar Companies Law of 2017 expands this requirement to include a comprehensive annual return (Form E-7), which necessitates confirming the accuracy of the information entered in the MyCO system.

 If the information is not current, the annual return cannot be filed until all changes are notified to the DICA.
 Additionally, the overseas corporation must provide details about its principal activities in Myanmar.
 Moreover, every overseas corporation must file specific financial documents at least once each calendar year.
 The required documents as of the end of the last financial year include: